Nate Lowe Player Props: Rangers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals pitching staff is 29th in the league with a collective 7.7 strikeouts per nine innings.

-- The Nationals have a 4.80 team ERA that ranks 26th among all league pitching staffs.
+- The Nationals have a 4.82 team ERA that ranks 26th across all MLB pitching staffs.

-- Nationals pitchers combine to allow the fourth-most home runs in baseball (120 total, 1.4 per game).
+- The Nationals surrender the fourth-most home runs in baseball (122 total, 1.4 per game).

-- In his most recent outing on Sunday against the Philadelphia Phillies, the right-hander went five innings, allowing three earned runs while surrendering six hits.
+- In his most recent time out on Monday, the right-hander tossed six innings against the Cincinnati Reds, allowing three earned runs while surrendering six hits.

-- In 17 games this season, the 31-year-old has a 4.34 ERA and 6.7 strikeouts per nine innings, while allowing a batting average of .277 to his opponents.
+- The 26-year-old has put up an ERA of 4.86, with 6.7 strikeouts per nine innings, in 11 games this season.
+Opposing hitters have a .256 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.